-During playback, a number of controls that can be used that are listed below:
+During playback, there are a number of controls available for use.
+They are listed below:

 Playback Speed Slider – The large slider on the right side of the display can be used to control playback speed at anything from 0.1 times to 100 times normal playback speed (note that the maximum playback speed may be limited by your computer’s processor capability).

 Time Slider – The time slider underneath the display shows the current playback time.
 It can be moved to jump forward or backward to a different time.
 The blue highlight inside the slider requires some explanation.
 Since the Replay Viewer is used for analysis, anytime that we jump forward or backward, we need to make sure that analysis will remain valid.
-When jumping forward, this means that we must actually fast forward, playing through everything in between the current time and the new time quickly I order to make sure that all analysis code is called correctly on the way to the new position.
+When jumping forward, this means that we must actually fast forward, playing through everything in between the current time and the new time quickly in order to make sure that all analysis code is called correctly on the way to the new position.
 When jumping backward in time, since we have no way to figure out how to automatically undo all of the changes that were triggered in analysis, we just restart playback and fast forward to the set time.
 The blue highlight indicates the current “fast forward” position on the way to a new playback position.
 During normal playback, it simply goes up to the current playback position.
 During jumps, it quickly moves forward until it meets the playback position at which point playback continues.

 Play, Pause and Stop – These buttons function as you would expect.
 Play starts / resumes playback.
 Stop stops playback and brings the time slider back to zero.
 Pause pauses playback at the current position until play is pressed again.

 Operator/Test Subject Dropdown – This sets the current viewer in the display.
-When set to operator we will see what the operator saw at the current playback time.
+When set to operator we see what the operator saw at the current playback time.
 When set to test subject we see what the test subject saw at the current playback time (with the exception of the position cross hairs).